Ngineer101/minimalizt/src/content/blog/what-are-embeddings.md

 - Queen → [0.88, 0.19, 0.52]
 - Apple → [0.1, 0.7, 0.3]

-You can see "King" and "Queen" have very similar numbers, because they are related!
+You can see "King" and "Queen" have very similar numbers, because they are related.
 But "Apple" is quite different.

 ![Embedding example](/images/blog/what-are-embeddings/embeddings.png)